Find 10 free teddy bear knitting pattern ideas from all in one knitted patterns, 2 pieces to multiple pieces.

 Why Knit Teddy Bears?

 Knitted teddy bears make great gifts, especially for non-knitters.
-Unlike socks, sweaters and even scarves, you don’t have to worry about the sizes of the bears and the recipients’ fashion preferences.
+Unlike socks, sweaters, and even scarves, you do not have to worry about the sizes of the bears and the recipients’ fashion preferences.
 Besides, I think all kids (big or small) love teddy bears.

 The smaller-sized teddy bears are great yarn busters as they often need only 50 yards or less.
 Small bears usually come with a vest, dress or some accessories.
 Learning to make miniature clothes can be a great jumpstart to making a life-sized one.